danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 - Added notes on *Principia* Prop.
 13 Cor.
 1 and Prop.
 17.
 ### June 2018
 - Date of original document.
+## TODO
+- Reorganize filesystem for hyperlinked documents not in supplement.